Family Law · Prenuptial and Postnuptial Agreements

 Marital agreements are challenged when enforcement would be financially significant.
 The most common grounds for invalidation are inadequate financial disclosure, evidence of pressure or coercion surrounding execution, insufficient time to review and obtain independent advice, and provisions that are ambiguous or internally inconsistent.

-Rushed execution is the most avoidable failure.
-An agreement presented days before a wedding, without supporting financial documentation and without time to consult counsel, is vulnerable regardless of its substantive terms.
-The circumstances of signing become the evidentiary record in an invalidation proceeding, and that record is established at execution, not at divorce.
+Rushed execution is the most avoidable failure and the most common.
+An agreement presented days before a wedding, without supporting financial documentation and without time to consult counsel, creates an evidentiary record of pressure that undermines voluntariness regardless of how reasonable the substantive terms may be.
+The circumstances of signing become the record in any invalidation proceeding, and that record is established at execution, not at divorce.

 When to Consider a Prenuptial or Postnuptial Agreement